dbwebb-se/umbridge/docs/api/wall-e.md

 # <a id="grade-submissions"></a> 2.
 Grade Submissions

 Gets all the tested submissions from the database and reports them to Canvas.
+If know error code is encountered during testing, the grade U will be sent to Canvas.

 **URL** : `/wall-e/grade`